fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Component.rst

 The component description file (plugin.xml) is used to describe the content of the dynamic library.
-This file allows knowing what are concepts proposed by the component and what are concept implementations proposed by the component.
+This file reveals which concepts and concept implementations are proposed by the component.
 These terms are identified in the file by keywords:

 - Extension point: the concept
-- Extension: a concept implementation (there can be many implementations for just one concept)
+- Extension: a concept implementation (there can be many implementations one of a single concept)

-In some cases, the Extension point is represented by an abstract class in a component, and the Extension by class that inherits of the abstract class in another component.
+In some cases, the Extension point is represented by an abstract class in a component, and the Extension by the class that it inherits from the abstract class of another component.

-We can take the example of the service concept.
-The component description file of servicesReg introduces the concept of service and include in the dynamic library the class IService:
+One example is the service concept.
+The component description file of servicesReg introduces the concept of service and incorporates the class IService into the dynamic library:

 .. code:: xml